 A staff member or DPS will document and deliver the message(s).
 Messages that are considered non-emergency ARE NOT delivered.

 Emergency test messages can be sent to activated cell phones via the SEARK E2 Campus Alert system in certain campus crisis situations.

 The college public address system can be activated by the President for certain campus crisis situations.

 If you smell smoke or observe a fire:

 Stay calm and speak clearly when communicating!

-In class: The instructor wills end one person to pull the fire evacuation alarm nearest to the class and a second person to verbally report the fire by calling the Security Office at 870-850-4911 or 911 on campus phones.
+In class: The instructor wills end one person to pull the fire evacuation alarm nearest to the class and a second person to verbally report the fire by calling Department of Public Safety (DPS) at 870-850-4911 or 911 on campus phones.

 When calling, pleas provide the following: